BawdyAnarchist/quBSD/Future_Development.md

 qb-stat - Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize

+qb-create
-qb-create - for rootjails, should edit the rc.conf hostname
+	- for rootjails, should edit the rc.conf hostname
+	- checking qubsdmap.conf should only check the jailnames, not all columns (0bsdvm failure on the basis of being USED, but no actual lines)
+	- somehow it fucked up my /etc/jail.conf.
+Maybe coz the jail params already existed??
+IDK

 qb-i3-launch - Intelligent resizing of display depending on dpi or xrandr resolution

-### GENERAL / BEST PRACTICES / CLEANUP
+### GENERAL PROBLEMS / BEST PRACTICES / CLEANUP

+Networking is still dicey.
+Hit and miss.
+Sometimes works, other times doesnt.
+	- Might need to write daemons for dhclient and dhcpd servers

 dispVM
 	- Add new class and boot practices